 Subsequently, Dr. Bazargan turned down a PhD admission offer from Oxford University, so that he could continue his research at the Hong Kong University of Science and Technology with a full scholarship under the supervision of one of the most cited Chemical Engineers of all time: prof. Gordon McKay.
 Dr. Bazargan’s PhD research aimed at producing valuable materials and useful products from a wide variety of solid wastes.
 In addition, the topic of water and wastewater treatment, and more specifically, oil spill remediation with sorbents was more closely examined.
 During his PhD, Dr. Bazargan obtained an additional scholarship to carry out a chapter of his work at the University of Cambridge.
 At Cambridge, he worked under the supervision of Dr. Sarah Rough, where he produced and tested biomass fuel pellets for renewable energy applications, as well as producing pellets for heavy metal adsorption in water and wastewater treatment.
 Dr. Bazargan obtained his PhD degree in January 2015.

 Currently, Dr. Bazargan is a faculty member at the Environmental Engineering group at the Department of Civil Engineering at K.N.
 Toosi University of Technology, Iran’s oldest technological university.
-His research and teaching interests focus on environmental and energy engineering in general, and more specifically, the topics of water and wastewater treatment, desalination, solid waste management, recycling, renewable energies and sustainability.
-Meanwhile, Dr. Bazargan is an independent consultant to various companies regarding the aforementioned areas of activity.
-Since 2015, he headed the R&D and later took on an advisory role regarding business development at NVCo (Iran’s first private investor in reverse osmosis desalination).
-Other clients have included Shamim (one of Iran’s market leaders in ozonation), Peako Biomass Energy Ltd. (as the exclusive representative of this company in Iran), and MAPNA (one of the middle east’s largest engineering companies, valued at over 1 billion $USD) among numerous others.
+His research and teaching interests focus on environmental and energy engineering, with a focus on the three realms of water, energy and waste.
+Meanwhile, Dr. Bazargan is an independent consultant to various companies.
+Most notably, since 2015, he has been the Research and Development Manager as well as a Business Development Advisor at NVCo (Iran’s most prominent investor in reverse osmosis desalination).
+Other clients have included Shamim (one of Iran’s market leaders in ozonation), Peako Biomass Energy Ltd. (as the exclusive representative of this company in Iran), and MAPNA (one of the middle east’s largest engineering companies, valued at over 1 billion $USD).